fariha-mushtaque/thermography-word-report-automation/README.md

+# Word Report Automation using VBA

+Automated the generation of Microsoft Word thermography inspection reports by inserting thermal and digital images based on image filenames using VBA.

+##  Project Impact

+-  Successfully automated reports containing **300+ images** in real-world use.
+-  Reduced report preparation time from **3–5 hours to under 10 minutes**.
+-  One-click automation for image insertion, resizing, and alignment.
+-  Eliminated repetitive manual formatting and image placement.

+---

+## Overview

+Preparing thermography inspection reports manually requires inserting, resizing, and aligning hundreds of thermal and digital images into Microsoft Word tables.

+This project automates the entire workflow by reading image filenames from a predefined table, locating the corresponding images, inserting them into the report, resizing them while preserving aspect ratio, and aligning them within the designated table cells.

+> **Note:** The demonstration included in this repository uses a small sample dataset (8–10 images).
+The same automation was successfully used to generate actual inspection reports containing **300+ images**.

 # thermography-word-report-automation
 Automating Microsoft Word thermography inspection reports by inserting thermal and digital images using VBA.

-# thermography-word-report-automation
-Automating Microsoft Word thermography inspection reports by inserting thermal and digital images using VBA.

-**Overview
+**Overview**

 Preparing thermography inspection reports manually requires inserting, resizing, and aligning hundreds of thermal and digital images into Microsoft Word tables.